galatanovidiu/galatanovidiu/README.md

 ### Backend:

-On the backend I'm using extensively frameworks/libraries/CMS like: Laravel, WordPress, Symfony ...
+On the backend I'm using extensively frameworks/libraries/CMS like: Laravel, WordPress, Symfonyand in the past I've used Yii also.

 ### Frontend: